 Representatives from around the state cheerfully poured samples of their creative beers in a bid to win the people’s choice award, plus a three month tap contact at the Terminus.
 The cracking line-up included Wolf of the Willows Brewing, Hop Nation, La Sirène Brewing, Old Wives Ales, 3 Ravens Brewery, Holgate Brewhouse, Moon Dog Craft Brewery, Sailors Grave Brewing, Temple Brewing Company and Hargreaves Hill Brewing Company.

-Wolf of the Willows brewed their ‘thirst quenching’ Acidulous with the summer season in mind.
+Wolf of the Willows brewed their ‘thirst quenching’ Acidulous with the sunny season in mind.
 As owner Scotty McKinnon remarked – ‘sour beers really suit salt, sand, and sunshine.’

-3 Ravens brewed a ‘summer smasher' named Acid (complete with the brewers decked out in acid-wash t-shirts and tie-dye.)
-This festival style ‘gateway drug' might be enough to convince non-beer drinkers to pick up a tinnie.
+The 3 Ravens team served up a summer smasher named Acid (complete with brewers decked out in acid-wash t-shirts and tie-dye.)
+Their festival friendly ‘gateway drug’ could be enough to convince non-beer drinkers to pick up a tinnie.

-Temple Brewing's Okinawa Sour derived its flavour from the Shikuwasa fruit.
-It's a cross between a lime and a tangerine and is believed to contribute to the residents' longevity in Okinawa.
-It also appears that Temple is the only importer of the island's ‘elixir of life' in Australia.
+Temple Brewing’s Okinawa Sour derived its flavour from the Shikuwasa fruit.
+It’s a cross between a lime and a tangerine and is believed to contribute to the residents’ longevity in Okinawa.
+It also appears that Temple is the only importer of this ‘elixir of life’ in Australia.

-La Sirene served up Cuvee de Bois 2016 and claimed second place in the People's Choice awards with the barrel aged treat.
-They created a blend with 2013 barrel aged beer, fresh beer, and Chardonnay grapes.
+La Sirene claimed second place in the People’s Choice awards with a barrel aged treat named Cuvee de Bois.
+They created a blend of 2013 barrel aged beer, fresh beer, and Chardonnay grapes.
 The result was complex and layered with bright, tart grape characteristics along with oak and buttery flavours.

 Emerging victorious by a wide margin was Sailor’s Grave.
 This new brewery from regional Orbost is known for incorporating local produce into their beers.
 Previous brews have included everything from carrot seeds to sea urchins.
 To create their ‘Peach Melba Pavlova Cream Sour’ the crew used 200 kilos of peaches, nectarines, and raspberries.
 Unbelievably, this beer delivered on its promise of pavlova in a glass with its sweet, creamy flavour.

-Sailor's Grave was the people’s choice champion.
-Although the 3 Ravens crew also aptly noted that ‘beer was the winner’ at the Sour-Off.
+Sailor’s Grave was the people’s choice champion.
+Although the 3 Ravens crew aptly noted that ‘beer was the winner’ at the Sour-Off Smackdown.

 Jenny S loves the magic of fermentation and supports local craft beer alchemy.